inlets/inlets.dev/blog/_posts/2025-04-01-one-click-hosted-http-tunnels.md

 You'll then be able to access your service at `https://prickly-hedgehog.try-inlets.dev` or whatever name you chose.

+I recorded a quick video walk-through to show you just how quick and easy this approach can be:

+{% include youtube.html id="oZ_Pph-Go2U" %}

 ### 2. HTTP to HTTPS with your own custom domain

 First of all, create a new domain and verify it by creating a TXT record in your DNS provider.
 If you don't have a domain yet, we'd recommend trying out Cloudflare or Namecheap, both of which are easy to set up and have a free tier.